CG4002-AY2021S2-B16/comms-int/README.md

 # comms int

-Golang application to be run on relay laptops that are in physical proximity of BLE-compatible devices
+Containerized Golang application to be run on relay laptops that are in physical proximity of BLE-compatible devices

 - Up to 120 twenty-byte packets per second, per connected peripheral, over Bluetooth Low Energy v4.0
 - Reliable protocol w/ automatic reconnection